Emulating satellite drag from large simulation experiments

 Consider a fixed, discrete and finite set of input locations $W \subset \mathcal{X}$, perhaps specified by the practitioner, or derived from a satellite's current trajectory/flight plan in the motivating drag context.
 Let $k_j(w)$ denote the $j \times 1$ correlation vector for each $w \in W$.
 As described above, we target $W \equiv \mathcal{W}(x_0)$ as satellite trajectories, but the development here is for a generic set $W$ with potential for wider application.
 The extension of our reduction in variance (ALC) criterion $v_j(x) - v_{j+1}(x)$, from Eq.~(\ref{eq:dxy}), is

 Observe that this quantity is a scalar, measuring the average reduction in predictive variance over $W$, which we wish to maximize over the choice of new $x_{j+1}$.
-With our trajectory application in mind, we refer to (\ref{eq:vdxy}) interchangibly as a ``joint'' and/or ``path'' ALC criterion.
+With our trajectory application in mind, we refer to Eq.~(\ref{eq:vdxy}) interchangeably as a ``joint'' and/or ``path'' ALC criterion.

 As an illustration of sequential design under the criterion in Eq.~(\ref{eq:vdxy}), consider a two-dimensional $\mathcal{X} \in [-2,2]^2$ and $W$ comprised of a path of locations $w(x) = (x-0.75, x^3 + 0.51)$ with $100$ $x$-values ranging uniformly in $[-0.85, 0.45]$.
 The response, and other details, are described in \citet[][Section 3.4]{gramacy:apley:2015}, but are not particularly germane here.